 The Department of Political Science believes that professionalism is best pursued in an educational environment that places value on both academic merit and social diversity.
-In admitting students to its graduate program it assesses merit criteria as reflected in prior undergraduate and graduate academic records, standardized test scores as well as letters of reference, but also important personal qualities as evident in the statement of purpose or essay submitted by each candidate.
-The statement of purpose is also reviewed to assess how well the individual profile of the candidate matches faculty research interests and field programs in the Department.
-Students are admitted for the Fall semester only.
+In admitting students to its graduate program, we assess merit criteria as reflected in prior undergraduate and graduate academic records, standardized test scores, letters of reference, and how well the individual profile of the candidate matches faculty research interests and field programs in the Department.
 Applicants may be admitted unconditionally, admission may be denied, or the applicant may be admitted subject to conditions imposed by the Graduate Coordinator.
 The Department considers each complete application, with special attention to:

 - Graduate Record Exam scores: The applicant must obtain scores on the aptitude (verbal, quantitative, and analytical) tests of the Graduate Record Examination (GRE).
 Applicants are not required to offer scores on the advanced test in political science.

-- Academic achievement: The applicant must have demonstrated a high level of academic achievement as an undergraduate or in previous graduate studies.
+- Undergraduate and Graduate Transcripts: The applicant must have demonstrated a high level of academic achievement as an undergraduate or in previous graduate studies.
 The Political Science Department considers all applicants regardless of undergraduate major, but some work in political science, or another social science, is preferred.

 - Three letters of recommendation from faculty members attesting to the academic abilities of the applicant are required.
 Students who are applying to the MA program in Public Affairs or Political Campaigning may (but are not required to) substitute one academic letter with a letter that speaks to the applicant’s relevant experience in an internship, public service, professional work environment, or a political campaign.
 Applicants who have been out of academic settings for many years and have difficulties finding three academic references should explain that in the statement of purpose, and provide letters that speak to work habits and the potential to succeed in a rigorous graduate program.

-- A personal statement of purpose written and submitted by the applicant.
-This should be a concise, sharply focused and well-crafted essay of a page or more that conveys intellectual ambitions, indicates how the program of study satisfies the student’s interests, and how the student would contribute to the program.
+- A statement of purpose which should be a concise, sharply focused and well-crafted essay of a page or more that conveys intellectual ambitions, indicates how the program of study satisfies the student’s interests, and how the student would contribute to the program.

-- Writing Sample: this should be an academic research paper or scholarly essay that demonstrates your capacity to do doctoral level work.
+- A Writing Sample which should be an academic research paper or scholarly essay that demonstrates the applicant’s capacity to do doctoral level work.
 (Ph.D. students only).

-Ph.D.
-Program: All materials must be received by January 15.
+- Ph.D.
+Program (fall admission): All materials must be received by January 15.

 How to Apply